wxsd-sales/kiosk-controls/README.md

 ## Requirements

-1. RoomOS 10.14.x or above Webex Device.
+1. RoomOS 10.14.x ( with RoomOS 11 Enabled ) or above Webex Device.
 2. Web admin access to the device to uplaod the macro.
 3. Admin access token if you wish to use Cloud xAPI